daksh916/HyperSkill-Projects/README.md

 At this stage, I'm improving my simple bot so that it can give you a test and check your answers.
 The test should be about programming.
 My bot will continue to ask the test until the answer is correct. an option starts with a digit followed by the dot (1., 2., 3., 4.)
 If a user enters an incorrect answer, the bot may print a message: Please, try again.

 Hello!
 My name is {botname}.
 I was created in {birthyear}.
 Please, remind me your name.
 What a great name you have, {yourname}!
 Let me guess your age.
 Say me remainders of dividing your age by 3, 5 and 7.
 Your age is {yourage}: that's a good time to start programming!
 Now I will prove to you that I can count to any number you want.
 Let's test your programming knowledge.
-Why do we use methods?
+Why do we use methods??

     To repeat a statement multiple times.
     To decompose a program into several small subroutines.